Live in Carers Housing Rights

 If you are going to be away for at least six months, you may consider letting or subletting your home while you're away.
 Remember, you will need permission from your mortgage lender or landlord before you can do this.
 In addition, bear in mind that if the person you've moved in with asks you to leave, you probably won't have many rights to stay on (see 'what are my rights' below).
 If you need to move out, you won't be able to return to your home until you've ended your tenant's lease properly.

 What if I'm moving in with someone permanently?

 If you're moving in with the person you care for on a more permanent basis, you may need to give up your current home.
 If you rent your home, you must end your tenancy properly, otherwise you could remain liable for the rent after you move out.
 You can find out more about ending a tenancy, selling your home and moving in and out of a property in the section on moving home.

 Alternatively, you may consider letting or subletting your home (see above).

 What are my housing rights if I live with the person I care for?

 Your rights to stay in the person's home will depend on the arrangement you have with them.
 If you are paying them rent and have a formal agreement to stay with them, you will probably be a common law tenant, - you can find out more about your rights as a common law tenant.

 If you're not paying rent, you won't have many rights if the person asks you to leave, unless you can argue that the caring work you do is in lieu of (instead of) rent.
-This is a complicated situation, so talk to an adviser at a Shelter advice centre or Citizens Advice if you're in this position.

 If the person rents their home, make sure their landlord knows you will be moving in.
 If their landlord gives permission, you could consider becoming a joint tenant with the person you care for.
 This will give you the same rights as them, and make you jointly responsible for paying the rent and looking after the property.
 However, be careful not to pressure the person you are caring for into agreeing to share their tenancy with you.